-If a parent/guardian has not picked up their child by their regularly scheduled time or by the time the center is scheduled to close, center staff will attempt to contact them at home, work, and at their telephone numbers on file.
+If a parent/guardian has not picked up their child by their regularly schedule time or by the time the center is scheduled to close, centers staff will attempt to contact them at homw work and their telephone numbers on file.

 If we are unable to contact the parents or guardians after three attempts, we will call the emergency contacts persons and numbers listed in the child's file.
-If, after more than 30 minutes has passed since our regular operating hours, neither the parent or guardian nor the emergency contact person can be reached after three attempts, then the center's Coordinator may release the child to the custody of child protective services or other local authorities in accordance with state licensing laws and regulations.
+If, after more than 30 minutes has passed since our regular operating hours, neither the parent or guardian nor the emergency contact person can be reached after three attempts, then the center's Coordinator may release the child to the costudy of child protective services or other local authorities in accordance with state licesing laws and regulations.